66ultra/Twitter-Sentiment-Analysis/README.md

-├── images                               <- Folder containing any images sourced or generated in the analysis │   ├── sourced-images                   <- Images sourced from the internet for borders in README and notebook.ipynb ├── PDF                                  <- PDF folder for any PDF files used │   ├── presentation.pdf                 <- PDF version of project presentation ├── .gitignore                           <- File for ignoring large or unwanted files in git ├── notebook.ipynb                       <- Jupiter Notebook where analysis was completed ├── README.md                            <- The top-level README for reviewers of this project
+├── images                               <- Folder containing any images sourced or generated in the analysis │   ├── sourced-images                   <- Images sourced from the internet for borders in README and notebook.ipynb ├── PDF                                  <- PDF folder for any PDF files used │   ├── nlp-presentation.pdf             <- PDF version of project presentation ├── .gitignore                           <- File for ignoring large or unwanted files in git ├── notebook.ipynb                       <- Jupiter Notebook where analysis was completed ├── README.md                            <- The top-level README for reviewers of this project